JStoresund/notes-V25/nettverk/_nettverk.md

       - Packet sent to multicast group always has unicast source address
         - Source can never be multicast address
   - Source and receivers in multicast groups
-    - Multicast ddress used for group of receivers
+    - Multicast address used for group of receivers
       - Independent of receivers unicast address
       - Identifies channel/content, not destination
     - Source and receiver have home router supporting multicast